 A student wishing to cross-register for any Harvard course should simply add the course to their Crimson Cart and add the course via my.Harvard.
+Step-by-step instructions for this process are found here.
 For MIT courses, fill out a petition at the Harvard University Cross-Registration website.
 Students failing to file cross-registration petitions will not be considered enrolled elsewhere and will not receive credit in the GSD.
 Students must abide by the regulations of the school into which they are cross-registered and will be assigned grades under the system of that school; however, the GSD will not accept cross-registered courses taken pass/fail or SAT/UNSAT.

 Changes in enrollment in cross-registered courses must occur by the add/drop deadline of the Graduate School of Design or of the other school, whichever date is earlier.
 A student must file an add/drop petition as required for GSD courses (described above).